 Exeter is home to a number of independent theatres.
 The Exeter Phoenix, found right at the heart of the city, is the principal cultural venue with hundreds of events held throughout the year.
 It’s a go-to for everything from live music to theatre, comedy, and film, as well as a roster of immersive workshops.

 For cinema with a difference, head to Exeter Picturehouse.
 Housed on the site of a 1930s bus garage, this historic building is today a celebrated hub for arthouse films, blockbusters, and cult classics.
-Heritage can be explored at the Royal Albert Memorial Museum & Art Gallery, which boasts a collection of more than one-million individual objects and specimens from across the globe.
+Heritage can be explored at the Royal Albert Memorial Museum & Art Gallery, which boasts a collection of more than one million individual objects and specimens from across the globe.

 This highly acclaimed 18-hole golf course is a true haven.
-Navigate serene water features and challenging fairways across 120 acres of parkland that wraps around the club’s Georgian manor house, Wear Park.
+Navigate serene water features and challenging fairways across 120 acres of parkland that wrap around the club’s Georgian manor house, Wear Park.
 The signature hole here is regarded by many as the most spectacular 18th fairway in the region.

 Exeter Golf & Country Club offers a quality leisure experience for members and visitors alike.
 You’ll find everything from tennis, squash, and gym facilities to enjoy, not to mention both indoor and outdoor pools and a revitalising spa and restaurant.
 It’s all just 10 minutes from the city centre.